anuhya901-cell/cesppl-internship/trashnet/README.md

 - Performed systematic error analysis using misclassified images.
 - Applied class weighting to improve minority-class recognition.
 - Developed a structured workflow for evaluating and improving deep learning models.
+- - Designed and executed a structured hyperparameter sweep.
+- Compared multiple image sizes, dropout values, and augmentation strategies.
+- Evaluated the effect of learning-rate scheduling using cosine decay.
+- Documented experiments using experiments.csv.
+- Established a reproducible workflow for future CESPPL experiments.